polyn0m/aPagination/Readme.md

 **scrollBy** - Scroll by number of pages
 *Default:* `1`
 *Note: Can be set by percentage - '2%'*
+*Note: Can be set for scroll by visible pages count - 'visible'*

 **order** - Pages order
 *Default:* `'forward'`